HELVE/HELVELOGS/README.md

 NEWSLETTER ACCEPTANCE

+- newsletter e-mail username title: MOTHNODE | LIVE CREATIVE OPS - HELVE AVR (personal approach in the e-mails - writing as Operative not as a nameless/named brand)

 /// ACCESS GRANTED_
 Access granted for user_ X
 Please remain motionless while your device's camera scans your retinas.